 - Establish a positive relationship.

-- · Check yourself for bias and be cognisant of particular biases within the criminal justice system against looked-after and Black and Minority Ethnic (BAME) children.
+- Check yourself for bias and be cognisant of particular biases within the criminal justice system against looked-after and Black and Minority Ethnic (BAME) children.

 - Be aware of the power imbalance.

-police station by Dr Miranda Bevan (2019b) has highlighted the following important practice points:
+Recent research with children being held at the police station by Dr Miranda Bevan (2019b) has highlighted the following important practice points:

-- especially duty solicitors, are independent from the police.
+- Children may not appreciate that solicitors, especially duty solicitors, are independent from the police.
 It is important to stress to the child the fact that you are not connected to the police in any way and that you are on their side.
-This may be a particularly important issue to counter for BAME children: David Lammy's Independent review into the treatment of, and outcomes for, Black, Asian and Minority Ethnic individuals in the Criminal Justice System (2017) identified a 'trust deficit' between BAME suspects and duty solicitors. - professional privilege.
-Lawyers who reassured children, subject to the usual caveats, "I won't tell the police anything you say unless you say that I can" were really appreciated and likely to receive fuller instructions. - It is critical that lawyers understand the power of peer relationships and carefully navigate how much that may influence what a child chooses to say. - Lawyers should impress on children that they will give advice but that the decision is theirs.
-Children should be made aware of the seriousness of the situation and the implications of the decisions they take.
+This may be a particularly important issue to counter for BAME children: David Lammy's Independent review into the treatment of, and outcomes for, Black, Asian and Minority Ethnic individuals in the Criminal Justice System (2017) identified a 'trust deficit' between BAME suspects and duty solicitors. - Children do not usually understand legal professional privilege.
+Lawyers who reassured children, subject to the usual caveats, "I won't tell the police anything you say unless you say that I can" were really appreciated and likely to receive fuller instructions. - It is critical that lawyers understand the power of peer relationships and carefully navigate how much that may influence what a child chooses to say. - Lawyers should impress on children that they will give advice but that the decision is

-Children in care have reported that they are not listened to or believed, particularly where incidents have involved care workers who children claim have lied about what happened, assaulted them, incited the incident perhaps leading to the child biting or lashing out in self-defence, exacerbated an already fraught situation or called the police out unnecessarily (Howard League, 2017b).
+Children in care have reported that they are not listened to or believed, particularly where incidents have involved care workers who children claim have lied about what happened, assaulted them. incited the incident perhaps leading to the child biting or lashing out in self-defence, exacerbated an already fraught situation or called the police out unnecessarily (Howard League, 2017b).
 Give children the chance to tell their side of the story, let them know that they are believed and challenge unfair and unnecessary criminalisation.
 If the child reveals an injury that they say was caused by someone else, take a photograph and consider what further action needs to be taken.
 Where children have been harmed in the home and may be at risk if they return, alert the child's social worker to the issue and ensure that they are not released to an unsafe environment.